Multiple Antigenic Peptides

 Dendrimers

 Dendrimers are highly branched macromolecules with nanometer-scale dimensions as carriers for drugs and genes.
-Amino acid-based dendrimers or peptide dendrimers are branched macromolecules consisting of a core based on 2,2-bis(methylol)propionic acid (bis-MPA) and branched peptides.
+Amino acid-based dendrons or peptide dendrimers are branched macromolecules consisting of a core based on 2,2-bis(methylol)propionic acid (bis-MPA) and branched peptides.

 Peptide Dendrimers